 Put together a checklist for the handover so that everything you need to know is covered.
 Give this some thought before you arrive.
 Take into consideration your location and accessibility to shops and services, the pets, your house sit duties etc.

-Maintain a dialogue with the home owners right up to the sit.
+Maintain a dialogue with the home owners right up to the house sit.
 If a sit is in 6 months or more, send an email every 2 months.
 ALWAYS make contact at least a month before to ensure everything is still on track.
 If you won't be booking flights or other travel until closer the date, check in first.
 You don't want to purchase tickets, only to find the home owner has changed the dates!